 August would be an excellent month to skip the garden chores if it weren’t for the harvest and the dahlias.
-Heat, weeds, bugs, voles, rabbits and more heat.
+Heat, weeds, bugs, voles, rabbits, and more heat.
 And, if the dahlias popping out everywhere make you wish you had them in your garden, read here.
-Remember, dahlias are a summer bulb, planted in mid-April (along with the gladiolas).
-This year, enjoy them in your neighbor's yard or go to a dahlia farm and cut your own to enjoy, but make a mental note for next year to buy the tubers before April.
-They'll be in the store by February.
+Remember, dahlias are a summer bulb planted in mid-April (along with the gladiolas).
+If you forgot them this year, make a note on your garden calendar to pick them up in February.
+They’ll be in the stores by then.

-Now is the time to start tidying up where you can, which helps fall clean-up go faster.
-A few things to do now.
+Now: Start tidying up where you can, which helps fall clean-up go faster.

-Double check conifers for spider mites, and azaleas and rhododendrons for lace bug, pruning out the damaged wood as you go.
+- Double-check conifers for spider mites, azaleas, and rhododendrons for lace bugs, pruning out damaged wood as you go.

-Hostas tend to turn yellow now, and that can either be from scorch (too much sun and heat) or a fungal disease, petiole rot.
-With petiole rot, the leaves turn yellow, then brown and mushy, and are easily pulled off, with mustard sized seeds at the base of the petiole.
-Remove these diseased leaves and remove the soil surrounding it 8" out and replace with new soil.
+- Hostas tend to turn yellow now, either from scorch (too much sun and heat) or a fungal disease, petiole rot.
+With petiole rot, the leaves turn yellow, brown, and mushy and are easily pulled off, with mustard-sized seeds at the petiole base.
+Remove these diseased leaves, remove the soil surrounding it 8″ out, and replace it with new soil.

-Many of your Japanese maples are getting crispy leaves, or tip burn, now from the hot August sun.
-Don't stress over this, they'll be fine.
+- Many of your Japanese maples are now getting crispy leaves, or tip-burn, from the hot August sun.
+Don’t stress over this.
+They’ll be fine.
 They are sensitive to the heat and scorching sun.

-No more fertilizing or pruning of shrubs, or trees.
-This pushes out new growth that doesn't have time to harden off before cold weather arrives.
+- No more fertilizing or pruning of shrubs or trees.
+Both push out new growth that doesn’t have time to harden off before cold weather arrives.
 Wait for plants to go dormant.

-Do continue to continue fertilize your annuals, fall perennials and fall vegetables.
+- Do continue to fertilize your annuals, fall perennials, and fall vegetables.

 Mid-August to mid-September is the last big push for your lawn till spring.